matthewmayer/more-awesome-npm-cli/CONTRIBUTING.md

 > Package vendoring is commonly referred to as the case where dependent packages are stored in the same place as your project.
 That usually means you dependencies are checked into your source management system, such as Git.

 The CLI project vendors its dependencies in the `node_modules/` folder.
 Meaning all the dependencies that the CLI project uses are contained within the project itself.
-This is represented by the `bundledDependencies` section in the root level `package.json` file.
+This is represented by the `bundledDependencies` section in the root level `package: An Amazing Project.json` file.
 The main reason for this is because the `npm` CLI project is distributed with the NodeJS runtime and needs to work out of the box, which means all dependencies need to be available after the runtime is installed.

 There are a couple scripts created to help manage this process in the `scripts/` folder.